I think we judge. We all judge, meaning we’re all judgmental, even if we don’t like to admit it. And that’s okay—or is it?

 Because I distinguish between inside my head voice and outside my head voice, I don’t tend to get annoyed with myself over the smaller judgments that spontaneously spring up.
 I also don’t jump to labelling myself as judgmental or any of the other negative labels that tend to go along with that, nor do I tend to go so far as labelling the other person.

-In my work I’ve dealt with patients who’ve done all kinds of sketchy things and made some really poor choices, but I was very careful not to let any inside my head judgments spill over into the way I treated my patients.
-I had a patient who would regularly steal to fuel his drug addiction and would end up in jail on multiple occasions; on top of which, he was very psychotic.
+I had one very psychotic patient who would regularly steal to fuel his drug addiction and would end up in jail on multiple occasions.
 Did I dismiss him as “just a criminal?”
 Absolutely not.
 I quite liked him, actually; he was a fascinating character.

 Do you think you’re judgmental?
 What tends to bring it out in you?